Saagar2005/Car_rental_system/README.md

 A manager can add new customers and employees.
 He can update their profile, clear their dues and get a rented car returned.
 He cannot delete a customer/employee until they return all cars they have rented.
 At any time, he can view their details including the number of cars rented and the dues.

+A manager can also add and delete other managers.
+However, he can update his own profile only.
+Note that the system does not allow deleting a manager when only one manager is left.

 ### Customer and Employee:

 A customer/employee can view his profile, the details of the cars he is currently renting and the cars available for rent.
 He can rent a car provided his record score satisfies the necessary conditon.
 However, he has to contact a manager to return a car, clear his dues or to update his profile.